HardlyDifficult/Tutorials/Quaternions.md

 transform.position = rotation * offsetPosition;
 ```

-You must have the Quaternion before the Vector for multiplication (i.e. originalPosition * rotation does not work).
+You must have the Quaternion before the Vector for multiplication (i.e. offsetPosition * rotation does not work).

 #### 3.6.2) Math for Quaternion/Vector3 Multiplication